Yoshiki (musician): Personal activism

 In September 2019, Yoshiki donated 10 million yen to support disaster relief in his hometown of Chiba after it was struck by Typhoon Faxai, and later volunteered for manual labor at the recovery site when he returned to Japan.

 In March 2022, Yoshiki helped raise over US$9 million for humanitarian relief efforts in Ukraine after announcing his own donation to the fundraiser initiated by Hiroshi Mikitani, CEO of Rakuten.
 The same year, Yoshiki continued his support for the people of Ukraine with two donations totaling 20 million yen in November and December to the United Nations agency International Organization for Migration (IOM) for its emergency relief operations in Ukraine and neighboring countries.

 In January 2024, Yoshiki donated 10 million yen to the Japanese Red Cross to support areas affected by the Noto Peninsula Earthquake.
 At the unveiling ceremony for his handprints at the TCL Chinese Theatre on January 9, Yoshiki announced that he would auction his custom Kawai crystal piano to raise more funds for earthquake relief and reconstruction, raising an addition 40 million yen.

 In February 2025, Yoshiki volunteered with World Central Kitchen to serve meals to disaster victims following the Los Angeles wildfires.
 In April 2025, the Los Angeles Dodgers Foundation auctioned music scores hand-written and autographed by Yoshiki and also signed by Dodgers pitchers Roki Sasaki and Yoshinobu Yamamoto to support wildfire relief in the Palisades and Altadena, California, and Ofunato, Japan.

 Recognition and awards

 In December 2019, Yoshiki was named as one of Forbes Asia's 30 Heroes of Philanthropy for his contributions to "disaster relief, orphanages and treatment for children with bone-marrow disease".

 In March 2021, the Japanese government awarded Yoshiki the Medal with Dark Blue Ribbon for his charity work through Yoshiki Foundation America.

+In April 2026, the Entertainment Community Fund announced it would award Yoshiki with the Medal of Honor for his work supporting artists and the entertainment community.